 - use their arms and legs (gross motor).

 In addition, his/her hearing, vision, height and weight will be looked at during this time.
 The results of this screening will be discussed with parent(s)/guardian(s) that same day.

-This whole process of screening will take approximately 1.5 hours.
+This whole process of screening will take approximately 1 hour.
 When you arrive, you will check-in and possibly receive some additional paperwork to fill out.
 Parents will stay with their child for each portion of the screening.
-First, your child will meet with our Nurse for the height, weight, vision and hearing screening.
+First, your child will meet with our Nurse for the height, weight, vision, and hearing screening.
 Next, your child will meet with one of our Developmental Screeners.
 The Developmental Screener will assess overall readiness and check for areas of concern.
 Finally, an Exit Interviewer will meet with you to review your child's results and discuss any possible actions that may be needed for your child.

 Find a Screening time

 Click below or call (507) 444-7900 to find an available screening date and time.
 We offer screening most Thursday afternoons and evenings and one Saturday a month during the school year.